 We’re a small, strong team.
 Samantha, our Founder, coordinates all the moving parts and connects everything together – she has 20 years all-girls and camp experience.
 Elissa, our Super-Creative Director, oversees project design and content pacckaging.
 Alia, our Director of Camps and Programming, creates the curriculum, hires the staff teams, and oversees summer operations.
 She has her background in international education, and – even at her young age! – has spent 14 years with Curious Jane.
 Lauren, our Director of Denver Operations, has been with us almost as long!
 She translates everything CJ to the Colorado community, and grows our programs out west.

-• We have a reduced classroom size to ensure proper social distancing.
+• We reduced classroom size to ensure proper social distancing.

-• All classrooms are well-ventilated and cleaned daily.
+• All classrooms were well-ventilated and cleaned daily.

-• We observe mask-wearing at all times indoors.
+• We observed mask-wearing at all times indoors.

 what is the cost? do you have scholarships?